austinsonger/Policy-Portal/policy-management.md

 **Review and Maintenance of Policies**

-1. All policies are stored and up to date to maintain `Placeholder`  compliance with HIPAA, PCI, NIST, SOC 2 and other relevant standards.
+1. All policies are stored and up to date to maintain `<Company Placeholder>`  compliance with HIPAA, PCI, NIST, SOC 2 and other relevant standards.
 Updates and version control are done similar to source code control.
 2. Policy update requests can be made by any workforce member at any time.
 Furthermore, all policies are reviewed annually by the Security and Privacy Officer to assure they are accurate and up-to-date.
-3. `Placeholder`  employees may request changes to policies using the following process:
+3. `<Company Placeholder>`  employees may request changes to policies using the following process:
-   1. The `Placeholder`  employee initiates a policy change request by creating an Issue in the JIRA Security project.
+   1. The `<Company Placeholder>`  employee initiates a policy change request by creating an Issue in the JIRA Security project.
 The change request may optionally include a Github Enterprise pull request from a separate branch or repository containing the desired changes.
    2. The Security Officer or the Privacy Officer is assigned to review the policy change request.
    3. Once the review is completed, the Security Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.
    4. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
-   5. If the policy change requires technical modifications to production systems, those changes are carried out by authorized personnel using `Placeholder` 's [change management process](https://apps.us.jupiterone.io/policies/ccm/).
+   5. If the policy change requires technical modifications to production systems, those changes are carried out by authorized personnel using `<Company Placeholder>` 's [change management process](https://apps.us.jupiterone.io/policies/ccm/).
    6. If the change results in a new version instead of a new revision (see §3.3.1 for definitions), the current version of the policy document(s) must be saved to archive under the corresponding version number prior to the new policy being adopted/published and prior to merging the pull request containing the changes.
 This allows easy reference to previous versions if necessary.

 ```